 Part of the massive 4 Vallées ski area, Verbier is a brilliant Swiss ski resort with over 300km of blue and red runs to keep intermediate skiers occupied.
 The slopes are extremely diverse and impeccably maintained.
 They will keep even the most seasoned skiers entertained.
 Verbier is also only a short transfer from Sion, making it great for short breaks.

-To find out more about the best ski resorts for intermediates, call our ski experts today on 0207 471 7700.
+To find out more about the best ski resorts for intermediates in Europe, call our ski experts today on 0207 471 7700.